hbina/hbina.github.io/content/blogs/context_and_result.md

 esgesg
 ```

+So why is it better?
+Because it supports syntax highlighting :) but I can't really show it here either.

 ### Print specific lines of text in file

 I am sure you can do this with `cat --number` and `grep` for specific line or whatever.
 But this is a lot simpler,